dimsemenov/Magnific-Popup/website/documentation.md

 <code class="def">true</code>

 If set to `true` last focused element before popup showup will be focused after popup close.
 Option available since 2015/12/16.

+### allowHTMLInTemplate

+<code class="def">false</code>

+Available since 1.2.0.
+Allows HTML content in the source template (such as text under image).
+If you enable this - make sure your HTML attributes are sanitized if they can be created by a non-admin user.

+### allowHTMLInStatusIndicator

+<code class="def">false</code>

+Available since 1.2.0.
+Same as above, but allows HTML content in the status indicator (such as "Loading..." or error message text).

 ## Gallery